openrankprotocol/openrank/README.md

 The OpenRank project relies on the following dependencies:

-- libp2p
-- tokio
-- Rust
+- libp2p, tokio, Rust, RocksDB

 ## License